thomas-lamiaux/coq/dev/doc/critical-bugs.md

 - GH issue number: rocq-prover/rocq#17871
 - risk: proof of false when using primitive floats and native_compute

-#### guard condition issue made it inconsistent with univalence
+#### guard condition issue made it inconsistent with propositional extensionality in library Sets

-- component: guard condition
+- component: library of extensional sets, guard condition
 - introduced: variant of [the issue with propositional extensionality](#guard-condition-was-unknown-to-be-inconsistent-with-propositional-extensionality-in-library-Sets) that was not fixed then
 - impacted released versions: the relative inconsistency was present from the very beginning, until 9.0
 - impacted coqchk versions: *-9.0